raphaelsty/cherche/docs/serialize/serialize.md

 ### Loading on CPU

-In a new session you can load your neural search pipeline using `pickle.load`.
+We can load our neural search pipeline using `pickle.load` in a new session.

 ```python
 >>> import pickle